mdn/webextensions-examples/http-response/README.md

 ## What it does

-Listens to HTTP Responses from example.com and w3.org and changes "Example" to "WebExtension Example" and "Test" to "WebExtension Test" in the web pages' contents.
+Listens to HTTP Responses from example.com and w3.org and changes "Test" to "WebExtension Test" in the web pages' contents.

 ## What it shows